Your I-O Psychology Certification Resource

 What is the new I-O Psychology certification?

-The Psychological Specialty in Industrial Organizational Psychology certification (PSI-O) is a professional credential designed to validate the expertise and skills of practitioners in the field of Industrial-Organizational Psychology.
-Developed by the Psychological Credentialing Center (PCC) and endorsed by the Society for Industrial and Organizational Psychology (SIOP), the certification ensures that certified professionals meet rigorous standards of knowledge, practice, and ethical conduct
+The Psychological Specialty in Industrial Organizational Psychology certification (PSI-O) is designed to validate the proficiency of practitioners in the field of Industrial-Organizational Psychology.
+Developed by the Psychological Credentialing Center (PCC) and endorsed by the Society for Industrial and Organizational Psychology (SIOP), the certification ensures that certified professionals meet rigorous standards of knowledge, practice, and ethical conduct.

 The field of I-O Psychology is expanding in both scope and influence, addressing critical organizational challenges such as talent management, employee well-being, diversity and inclusion, and leadership development.
-However, there has been a growing need for standardized benchmarks to:
+For candidates, this certification offers numerous valuable benefits:

-• Advance Professional Standards: Set a recognized standard of excellence in the field.
+• Advance Professional Standards: Positions the candidate at the forefront of recognized excellence in the field.

-• Foster Consumer Trust: Verify that certified individuals have met established standards of expertise, increasing public confidence.
+• Foster Consumer Trust: Verifies that the candidate has met established standards of proficiency, thereby increasing confidence in their professional abilities.

-• Support Career Growth: Help practitioners gain credibility, increase their marketability, and advance their careers.
+• Support Career Growth: Demonstrate credibility, marketability, and opportunities for career advancement.

 Who is developing the certification?

 The certification is being developed by the Psychology Credentialing Center (PCC).
-PCC is a testing organization with extensive experience in certification, credential development, and I-O Psychology.
-SIOP has officially endorsed this examination as a recommended pathway for members to showcase their expertise and advance their professional standing in the field.
-SIOP members will also receive a discount.
-PCC is communication with SIOP regularly to ensure that the credential is aligned with the needs of the I-O psychology community
+PCC is a testing organization with extensive experience in certification, credential development, and I-O psychology.
+SIOP has officially endorsed this examination as a recommended pathway for members to gain recognition for their knowledge and skills through a sound, independent process.
+PCC is in communication with SIOP Executive Board regularly and has included SIOP representation on the Credential Advisory Committee to ensure that the credential is aligned with the needs of the I-O psychology community.

 What does the certification process involve?